 Here are other relevant blogs:

-If you would like help with your Twitter presence do let me know, I would be so happy to help you.
+If you would like some help with your social media presence with consultancy or training as a professional or business do let me know.
+I also work with students to help them with their online presence to help leverage their career path.
+I would be so happy to see how I can help you in a short space of time.
 You can get in touch with me here.